About this Install Guide

 exec startxfce4

-Make sure the xstartup file has executable permission.
+Make sure the xstartup file has executable permissions:

 chmod +x $HOME/.vnc/xstartup

-Use sudo or root as it is located in a read-only area.
+Use sudo or root privileges because this file is in a system directory.

 [Unit]